 The Board has a Remuneration Committee to implement its policies and procedures on remuneration including reviewing and recommending matters relating to the remuneration of board and senior management.

-The Policy is designed with the aim to support the Company’s key strategies and create a strong performance-oriented environment, and be able to attract, motivate and retain talent.
+The policy is designed with the aim to support the Company’s key strategies and create a strong performance-oriented environment.
 The Remuneration Policy shall adhere to the following key principles:-

-- provide an appropriate level of transparency to ensure the policy underlying EDs’ and NED’s remuneration is understood by investors.
+- Provide an appropriate level of transparency to ensure the policy underlying Directors and Senior Management’s remuneration is understood by investors.

-The Remuneration Committee determines the Company’s remuneration practices with the aim of attracting, motivating and retaining high calibre EDs and NEDs to deliver value for shareholders.
+The Remuneration Committee determines the Company’s remuneration practices with the aim of attracting, motivating and retaining high calibre Directors and Senior Management to deliver value for shareholders.
 The Remuneration Committee is, among other things, responsible for the following:-

 - To ensure the levels of remuneration be sufficiently attractive and be able to retain directors needed to run the Company successfully.

-- To recommend to the Board of Directors the policy and framework for Directors’ remuneration as well as the remuneration and terms of service of Executive Directors.
+- To recommend to the Board of Directors the policy and framework for Directors’ and Senior Management remuneration as well as the remuneration and terms of service of Executive Directors.

 - To ensure the level of remuneration for Non-Executive Directors and Independent Directors are linked to their level of responsibilities undertaken and contributions to the Board.